Meter Maid

 I don't understand.
 You say you don't get paid on commission, but you also say "We pay our own salaries with the revenue we make from issuing parking tickets."
 Isn't that a contradiction?

-Asked by Sambo Z. over 11 years ago
+Asked by Sambo Z. almost 12 years ago

 We don't get a commision on the individual tickets we give out.
 We also do not rely on tax payers to pay our salaries.
 The Parking Enforcement Unit itself can pay its own employees based on the revenue it brings in from tickets given out as a whole.